 If the applicant was employed more than three months before applying for membership, we will need the reason for the employee joining after this period.
-They must complete this in the 'About your employer' section of the Joining as part of an employer group application form or confirm it on an employer letterhead.
+They must complete this in the 'About your employer'

+section of the Joining as part of an employer group application form.
+They can also confirm it on an employer letterhead.